GBhavin/Coding-standards/4_design.md

 * Be as stingy as possible when making methods public; smaller APIs are easier to understand.
 * If another assembly needs a type to be public, consider whether that type could not remain internalized if the API were higher-level.
 Use the Object Browser to examine the public API.
 * To this end, frameworks that are logically split into multiple assemblies can use the `InternalsVisibleTo` attributes to make “friend assemblies” and avoid making elements public.
-Given three assemblies, `Quino`, `QuinoWinform` and `QuinoWeb` (of which a standard Windows application would include only the first two), the `Quino` assembly can make its internals visible to `QuinoWinform`.
+Given three assemblies, `SEL`, `SELWinform` and `SELWeb` (of which a standard Windows application would include only the first two), the `SEL` assembly can make its internals visible to `SELWinform`.

 ## Read-only Interfaces